lovekush7/User_Payout_LLD/README.md

 ### 3. User API:
 - **GET /users/{userId}/earnings**: Get total approved earnings and advance payout balance.
 - **PUT /users/{userId}/adjustBalance**: Adjust the user’s balance when a payout is canceled or refunded.
+(I didn't see any use case here - but adding it just for admin functionality)

 ## 5. Component Interaction